SnailNail/xcxtool/README.md

 of this command is to generate config files for [xenoprobes], or to quickly load your current probe layout into the excellent [FrontierNav.net] probe simulation.

+By default, the command will read the save data in the configured save directory, and output a sites.csv and inventory.csv to the current working directory.

+The `--sites`, `--inventory` and `--layout` options to control which files are output. if any of those options are specified, only those files will be output

 ### Configuration

 The following settings should be placed in the `[fnav]` table of the settings